DTrXuan/my_cv/index.md

 #### Senior Embedded Software Engineer `October 2022 - Present`

 **responsibility:** my primary role is to ensure the delivery of packages, which includes documentation and ensuring readiness for integration.
 I coordinate effort estimations and plan package deliveries.
 I also make software architectural decisions for the specific package and ensure that component design aligns with the overall software architecture.
 I'm responsible for defining the visible variances in projects.
-Additionally, I oversee Change Request Management within the Function Development Team.
+Additionally, I oversee Change Request Management within the Function Development Team. working on a Diagnostic Stack to meet the requirements of JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.

 **topic:**

-- ECU-Test base test package for validating UDS Services
+- ECU-Test base test package for validating UDS Services: ISO 26565, ISO 14229 plus customer specific.
-- UDS/KWP/WWHOBD Services implementation.
-- UDS/KWP/WWHOBD Protocol implementation.
-- Customer Bootloader for Flashing via Customer specific tool.
+- Comunication and Diagnostic functionality developement for JOEM: UDS,KWP, WWHOBD, Customer Bootloader, Flashing.
+- Apply, Encourge Teamber to enhance software quality with CleanCode mindset.

 {:.company}
 ### ![icon](https://upload.wikimedia.org/wikipedia/commons/thumb/1/16/Bosch-logo.svg/433px-Bosch-logo.svg.png) Bosch Global Software Technologies Vietnam